David-Mikkelson/Python/README.md

 Projects to Show some of the skills I've learned in python

+### Access.py in the tkinter folder
+To many people have a text file with all their logins and Passwords, so why not make it searchable.
+I made a program that will take sqlite3 and create a database to store and update your passwords.
+Not very secure but it beats having a text file names passwrds.

 ### Tk timer from treehouse
 The timer.py in the tkinter folder is an example of a simple timer using Tk and ways to use the alert messagebox.
 Just another thing to play around with.